Code4Blessings/Node-NotesApp2/README.md

 3. Change the name and age property using your info
 4. Stringify the changed object and overwrite the original data
 5. Test your work by viewing data in the JSON file.

+#### Challenge: Setup Command Option and Function

+1. Setup the remonve command to take a required "--title" option
+2. Create and export a removeNote function from notes.js
+3. Call removeNote in remove command handler
+4. Have removeNote log the title of the note to be removed
+5. Test your work using: app.js remove --title="some title"